vsivsi/meteor-job/README.md

 // methods do not take callbacks because they only affect the local job object.
 // See also: job.repeat(), job.after(), job.depends()

 job.priority('normal')     // These methods return job and so are chainable.
-   .retry({retries: 5, wait: 15*60*1000}) // Retry up to five times, waiting 15 minutes per attempt
+   .retry({retries: 5,     // Retry up to five times, waiting 15 minutes per attempt
+           wait: 15*60*1000})
    .delay(15000);          // Don't run until 15 seconds have passed

-job.save(function (err, result) { //Save the job to be added to the Meteor jobCollection via DDP if (!err && result) {
+// Save the job to be added to the Meteor jobCollection via DDP job.save(function (err, result) {
+  if (!err && result) {
     console.log("New job saved with Id: " + result);
   }